mkborregaard/Bio.jl/README.md

 * Type for representing phylogeneies.
 * Manipulation of phylogenies.
 * Types for traversing phylogenies.
-* search methods for searching a tree according to a given condition and traverser type.
+* Search methods for searching a tree according to a given condition and traverser type.

 ## Running tests